DCC-Lab/PyTissueOptics/README.md

 2. Maybe you have a special material scattering  model?

    1. Subclass `Material` and override the methods for `getScatteringAngles()`.
 Use your material in your geometry instead of `Material` in the example above.
+You could use the photon direction, polarization, position, or even its wavelength to compute its scattering angles:

       ```python
       class FunkyMaterial(Material):